Love Live! Hasunosora Girls' High School Idol Club: History

 On February 27, 2022, the Love Live! franchise announced a new project focusing on "virtual school idols."
 Possible names for the series were submitted by fans from October to November before the final name of Link!
 Like!
 Love Live! was unveiled in January 2023.

 ODD No. became the game's publisher in December as part of a partnership with Bandai Namco Filmworks and Bandai Namco Music.
 According to Satō, the app was originally planned to be a rhythm game similar to its predecessor Love Live!
 School Idol Festival before switching to a card game.
 He noted this pivot prompted criticism upon release from those who thought it was a generic idol raising game; the Love Live!
 Days magazine jokingly described it as a "school idol cheering app."

 The initial six-member cast, all of whom were Love Live! fans prior to joining the franchise, was assembled in February 2022 before being revealed on February 10, 2023.
 Haruko Iizuka, who worked on series like Little Busters! and Hori-san to Miyamura-kun, designed the characters.
 Their first live stream took place on April 2 while the game released in early access two weeks later on April 13.
 The app's full launch came on May 20.

 "Dream Believers", the first song recorded by the six, was released as their debut single on March 29, 2023.
 It peaked at fifth on the Oricon Singles Chart.
 Their first live was held at Pacifico Yokohama on June 4.

-In February 2024, the game surpassed 500 thousand downloads.
+The game surpassed 500 thousand downloads in February 2024.
 The 104th graduating class—Ginko, Kosuzu, and Hime—was added in April with the start of the new school year.
 Satō called their arrivals "big risks both inside and outside the app" since there were no advance warning or hints, but it was realistic for actual school clubs.
-Likewise, the 102nd class' voice actresses—Hanamiya, Sasaki, and Tsukine—departed the franchise following their characters' graduations and a final live tour between April and June 2025.
+Likewise, the 102nd class' voice actresses—Hanamiya, Sasaki, and Tsukine—departed the franchise full time following their characters' graduations and a final live tour between April and June 2025.
+The graduating members occasionally returned to reprise their roles for cameos in the game's story and the movie, while Tsukine hosted an in-character stream in December 2025 where Megumi discusses her life after school.

+On April 6, 2026, the game's shutdown was announced for June 30 due to rising costs and increased burden on developers because of the real time format.